 Complex Fluids and Biological Systems at the Microscale

-We work on problems in applied and computational mathematics, with interests in microscale fluid dynamics, active matter, electrohydrodynamics, biological flows, and developing novel computational methods for complex fluids.
-Many of these problems are motivated by simple physical observations, laboratory experiments, and questions arising in soft matter and biological fluid mechanics.
+Our group works on problems in microscale fluid dynamics, active matter, electrohydrodynamics, and biological flows, with a particular emphasis on developing novel computational methods for complex fluids.
+Many of these problems are motivated by simple physical observations, laboratory experiments, and fundamental questions arising in soft matter and biological fluid mechanics.

 News